Surprised By A Stranger

 - The Marines must have just let women in because this was a sketch about a duel Marine wedding, where the priest was also the drill sergeant and the ceremony switch back and forth between a standard affair, mixed with a little bootcamp screaming.

 - Gandhi's daughter was apparently a real piece of work because this sketch was about her transition out of power after losing the local election.
 She's bummed that she can't get away with the bad things she loves and refused to leave the office until the last second of her service.
 Apparently, the group that came into power was part of the Untouchable party.
-This is when the sketch seemed like it was going to fall off the rails because The Untouchables from the TV show arrive and turn the sketch into a bit of a disaster.
+This was when the sketch seemed like it was going to fall off the rails because The Untouchables from the TV show arrive and turn the sketch into a bit of a disaster.
 Good thing this didn't last long because as soon as Gandhi's daughter asked for a sign to leave the sketch ending cow fell from the ceiling, getting a laugh out of me and ending the sketch at just the right time.

 - Once again, Jane Curtin does the news which as always was good even though there is not all that much to report on.